TheCandidStartup/TheCandidStartup.github.io/_drafts/publishing-infinisheet-storybook.md

 * One of the drawbacks of using a monorepo is that everything I want to publish has to live under the same root.
 * I can put the built Storybook into `infinisheet/storybook` without interfering with the Typedoc output.
 * I initially thought I'd need to do a special build with a different base path.
 However, Storybook is a single page app with a single route.
 You can put the build output under whatever path you like and it still works.
+* Added a `build-docs` script that puts the output into the Typedoc build directory: `storybook build -o ../../temp/storybook`
+* Can then build a combined set of documentation in the root directory using `npx typedoc && npm run build-docs --workspace=@candidstartup/storybook`
+* Thought I would be able to use relative links between Typedoc and Storybook documentation so I can test locally.
+Doesn't work from Storybook to Typedoc because Storybook is a Single Page App with a router that intercepts local links.
+Had to use fully qualified URLs which will work when deployed but not ideal for local testing.
+* Hard won wisdom.
+When running a workspace script using npm, you have to use the name in the corresponding `package.json`.
+Not the folder name you used to define what workspaces you have.
+The npm [documentation](https://docs.npmjs.com/cli/v7/using-npm/workspaces#running-commands-in-the-context-of-workspaces) is completely misleading.

 # GitHub Actions